anwaldt/SPRAWL/README.md

 The Basic Server
 ----------------

-The basic SC server offers binaural rendering with OSC control:
+The basic SC server offers binaural rendering with OSC control.
+It can be started as follows:

 ```console
 $ sclang sprawl_SERVER.sc &